SitecorePowerShell/Console/Documentation/Markdown/Install-UpdatePackage.md

-# Install-UpdatePackage
+﻿# Install-UpdatePackage

-Installs .update that are used by Sitecore CMS updates, TDS and are created by Courier
+Installs a Sitecore update package from the specified path.

 ## Syntax